theanalyst/task/README.md

-`--reqs` can fire off as many parallel requests as applied (tested upto 10k), session is reused, so if the keep_alive time out is exceeded this may fail wierdly
+`--reqs` can fire off as many parallel requests as applied (tested upto 10k), session is reused, so if the keep_alive time out is exceeded this may fail wierdly.

+Currently for any client exceptions session is closed and reattempted after 30s (usual example is when webserver is dead)

 ## TESTING